New Zealand Māori Arts and Crafts Institute: Te Ahi Tupua

-Te Ahi Tūpua was constructed from a design created by Tōhunga Whakairo and Tumu, Te Takapū o Rotowhio, Stacy Gordine and digitised by academics from Victoria University of Wellington.
+Te Ahi Tupua was constructed from a design created by Tōhunga Whakairo and Tumu, Te Takapū o Rotowhio, Stacy Gordine and digitised by academics from Victoria University of Wellington.
 The massive sculpture uses traditional Māori visual language to tell the story of Ngātoro-i-rangi, in relation to the landmarks of the area.
 Ngātoro-i-rangi, a founding ancestor of the region, is the navigator said to have guided (under duress) the voyaging canoe Te Arawa to Aotearoa.
 He is traditionally associated with the geothermal activity in the area.

-Te Ahi Tūpua stands at 12m high and is the tallest sculpture of its kind and a world first in its 3D printed composite construction.
+Te Ahi Tupua stands at 12m high and is the tallest sculpture of its kind and a world first in its 3D printed composite construction.

-Te Ahi Tūpua was commissioned as a small part of a $7.6 million restructuring of the Hemo Gorge roundabout near the location of the Institute.
+Te Ahi Tupua was commissioned as a small part of a $7.6 million restructuring of the Hemo Gorge roundabout near the location of the Institute.
 The project was jointly funded by NZTA under their policy of creating art alongside new road works with further support by the Rotorua District Council.

-Te Ahi Tūpua, along with Pōhutu Geyser and the district’s lakes now forms the basis for the emblem of the city and district of Rotorua.
+Te Ahi Tupua, along with Pōhutu Geyser and the district’s lakes now forms the basis for the emblem of the city and district of Rotorua.